 During a canine pregnancy, there are a few special needs to be aware of while caring for your dog.

-These needs basically revolve around her diet, exercise, and canine vaccinations.
+These needs basically revolve around her diet, exercise, and vaccinations.

-Many people make the mistake of changing their dog’s diet due to a canine pregnancy.
+Many people make the mistake of changing their dog’s diet due to pregnancy.

 One of our Goldens a few days before delivering pups!

 The problem with this is that they can inadvertently be causing her some serious health issues.

 Do not start giving extra vitamins, calcium, or feeding puppy food while she is pregnant.

 Extra calcium given during a canine pregnancy can actually cause eclampsia.

 This is an extremely dangerous and life threatening situation for a canine, that can occur within hours, and sometimes even within minutes, depending upon the severity.